 Still unsure?
 No problem, read the blog’s detailed burr grinder guide to learn more,

 As the judge, jury, and barrister (or just the sole contributor) of this review, I award the KitchenAid KCG0702ER Burr Coffee Grinder 4 stars.
 The burr grinder simply looks amazing.
 It produces consistent grinds, easy to use, and comes with a few extra accessories.
-Taking all the price and features to consideration, this grinder is a splendid option for beginners.
+Taking all the price and features to consideration, the final verdict for this grinder is a splendid option for beginners.

 I don’t think this will happen to most people (I’ve never even created a dent to any machine), but remember to be extra careful when you’re around the coffee grinder, or you might end up smashing the glass part like my friend haha…